Does homeowners insurance cover basement flooding?

 This one is a little tricky.
 Say there is a backup in your basement caused by your washing machine or another appliance.
 In that case, you will likely be covered, as noted above.
 However, if the flooding is the result of an external sewer backing up, involving outside pipes that may not even be on your property, it typically will not be covered.

 This is another area where many homeowners insurance companies offer sewer backup insurance, typically as an endorsement, to add coverage to your policy.
-Since sewer backups can be very expensive, it’s a good type of coverage to consider adding to your policy.
+Since sewer backups can be very expensive, it may be a worthwhile add-on if your carrier offers it.
 Typically, this coverage is purchased with the same endorsement that covers sump pump backups.

 Seepage issues

-If your flood is caused by anything related to the lack of maintenance of your appliances, pipes or other items in your home, you will probably not be covered.
-In other words, if your insurer can prove that you were negligent in caring for your home and its belongings, and that your lack of care caused the flood, you would be out of luck.
-Your claim might also be denied if you saw a leak and didn’t mitigate the water damage.
+If your insurer can prove that you were negligent in caring for your home and its belongings and that your lack of care caused the flood, you would be out of luck.
+Your claim might also be denied if you saw a leak and didn’t mitigate the water damage in a timely manner.

-- Flood insurance: As we mentioned, flood insurance comes as a separate policy, usually through the NFIP or private insurer.
-If your home is in a flood zone or you have repeated problems with flooding or you feel your property is at risk of flooding, you may want to strongly consider purchasing a flood insurance policy.
+- Flood insurance: Flood insurance comes as a separate policy, usually through the NFIP or a private insurer.
+If your home is in a flood zone, you have repeated problems with flooding or you feel your property is at risk of flooding, you may want to strongly consider purchasing a flood insurance policy.
 It may even be required by your mortgage company.

 - Water backup coverage: This is an optional coverage that can be added to your primary homeowners policy.
 It is designed to cover you for water damage caused by a drain or sump pump backup.

-- Service line coverage: Service line coverage is an endorsement that covers utility pipes, like water and sewer lines, if they get damaged in a covered peril.
-This endorsement can be beneficial, as damage to utility lines can cause flooding in and around your home.
+- Service line coverage: Service line coverage is an endorsement that covers utility pipes, like water and sewer lines, if they cause damage to your home.
+This endorsement may be beneficial, as damage to utility lines can cause flooding in and around your home.

-- Contents replacement cost coverage: If you store personal items in your basement, consider adding a contents replacement cost coverage endorsement to your home insurance policy.
-It covers your personal belongings at their replacement cost value (without depreciation), which means you can replace the items after a claim by buying a newer version.
+- Contents replacement cost coverage: If you store personal items in your basement, you might consider adding a replacement cost coverage endorsement to your home insurance policy.
+Most HO-3 policies cover personal property on an actual cash value basis, meaning you might be left with out-of-pocket costs if basement flooding damages your belongings.

 Frequently asked questions